Skip to content

 file photo

-THUNDER BAY – The city wants residents to weigh in on two proposed locations, both in the south end, for a temporary shelter village they hope to have up and running by next summer.
+THUNDER BAY – The city wants residents to weigh in on two proposed locations, both in the south end, for a temporary shelter village they hope to have up and running by next spring.

 A public survey is now open and closes on Oct.
 31.